 BSc (Hons), MAIG, PGeol APEGA, PGeo BCPEG

-Luke is a consulting geologist and works from H&SC ‘s Sydney office.
+Luke is a director and consulting geologist based in H&SC ‘s Sydney office.
 He has worked with Uranerz, B.P.
 Selco, Placer Dome, Trigg Woollett Olson Consulting and FSSI Consultants Canada.
 He has over thirty years experience on a wide variety of mining and exploration projects in Australia, Canada, USA, South America, China and South East Asia.
 He is a Competent Person for reporting of resource estimates under the JORC 2012 Code & Guidelines.

 Luke’s work with these companies and expertise includes:

 - geostatistical data analysis, data compilation and verification, metallic mineral resource estimations and geological interpretations

 - direction of exploration and drilling programs with budgets from $14,000 up to $5M and supervision of a staff of up to 40 people

 - exploration work on gold, porphyry copper, PGE, base metals, and uranium projects in North America, South America, Philippines, Lao PDR, Indonesia, Thailand, Vietnam, and China.

 - training industry personnel and internal company employees on the topics of exploration databases, computer applications, organisational management and project budgeting/cost tracking